stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 => [:var, :var=]
 ```

-Notice that the methods returned above are defined in our Simple class  These are the proverbial getters and setters that are familiar if you have used Java or C#.
+Notice that the methods returned above are defined in our Simple class.
+These are the proverbial getters and setters that are familiar if you have used Java or C#.
 They provide
 access to the `@var` instance variable that we can not access otherwise.
 In Ruby, we can simplify the Simple class code by calling the class method `attr_accessor` to define these
 getters and setters for us: